 I turned every walk to and from an airport gate into a Farmer’s Walk, bags in each hand.
 I never took escalators, always the stairs.
 Doing burpees in the galley on ultra-long-haul flights raised some eyebrows, but it was an efficient way to keep the blood flowing.

 Another major factor in the training equation was my sleep.
 I’ve never been a good sleeper, and on airplanes it’s rarely perfect.
 Like a lot of people at Uber and other tech companies, I’m massively data-driven.
 I wear an Oura Ring and track my sleep religiously.
 It’s usually not great news, but I would often note it—hours and quality of the previous night’s sleep—in my comments on a workout.

 When you’re as untethered as I am, accountability is everything.
-It was amazing to wake up in a hotel or at home or get off a plane and know that Steve and Drew were out there on the other end of TrainingPeaks or a WhatsApp chat with a plan for the day—and that they wanted to know I was getting it done.
+It was amazing to wake up in a hotel or at home or get off a plane and know that Steve was out there on the other end of TrainingPeaks or a WhatsApp chat with a plan for the day—and that they wanted to know I was getting it done.
 At times it probably seemed ridiculous to them, the sheer amount of movement and all the different cities.
 On the other hand, it was fun to figure out how to fit the training in.
-Hopefully it was as interesting an experiment for those guys as it was for me.
+Hopefully it was as interesting an experiment for him as it was for me.

 People are living longer, which means they will need to be productive for longer.
 None of that is going to happen if we don’t take care of ourselves along the way.